owulveryck/blog/content/post/choreography.md

 On top of that, Tosca is young, and I could not find any decent tool to orchestrate and deploy an application.
 Big companies claim their compliance with the standard, but actually very few of them (if any) does really implement it.

-# The need of orchestration
+# The need for orchestration
 As seen before, a Tosca file would need a tool to transform it to a rela application.
 This tool is **an orchestrator**.